Countertop Installation Cost Factors

 If you decide you want patterns or other custom design work on your new countertop, that’ll cost extra.
 The exact price depends on what intricacy of the pattern you want.
 A pro can give you an accurate estimate before making your creative vision come to life.

-Installing kitchen countertops also requires a fair bit of knowledge and skill, so it's not recommended as a DIY project unless you have some experience with it.
+Knowing how to install countertops requires a fair bit of knowledge and skill, so it's not recommended as a DIY project unless you have some experience with it.
 But you can help your professional installation go faster by making sure to clean up as much as possible beforehand so your installers can jump straight into the job.

 DIYing the job will save you money compared to hiring a pro since labor costs range from $10 to $30 per square foot.
 However, some countertop slabs weigh as much as 200 pounds or more, so it's a big—and sometimes impossible—job for one person.

 In most cases, you should hire a countertop contractor near you to get the job done for you.
 The labor costs you pay will be worthwhile, especially since making a mistake with countertop installation is potentially very costly.
 For one, if you damage the countertop, you would need to order the materials twice.

 Cost of Common Countertop Add-Ons